-You can do your best to share your concerns.
-But your friend or loved one will decide what’s right for her, even if it doesn’t make sense to you.
+Do your best to share your concerns with your friend or loved one – but understand that she will decide what’s right for her, even if it doesn’t make sense to you.

 It can take time for someone to be ready to talk.
-Let her know that you are ready to talk again whenever she is.
+Let her know that you are available to talk again whenever she is ready.

 Get help for yourself.